 Ozempic (semaglutide)is a synthetic version of a hormone humans produce which regulates our appetite and controls sugar metabolism.
 It also works on the cardiovascular system.
 It is also known as Wegovy.

-In fact, the best way I heard it described is: O works by hijacking the body’s own appetite-regulating system in the brain leading to reduced hunger and calorie intake.
+In fact, the best way I heard it described is that ‘O’ works by hijacking the body’s appetite-regulating system in the brain, leading to reduced hunger and calorie intake.

 Here’s the scene.
 After a lot of hard work, you have reached your target weight.